ZachcZhang/zachczhang.github.io/_pages/about.md

 ## Amateur interests

-- Basketball: I am a basketball fan.
+- Basketball: I am a basketball fan and I play PG (point guard).
 I used to be a member of the basketball team of the School of Electronic Information Engineering of Beijing Jiaotong University.
 Besides, I took part in various amateur games.

 - Music: I can play the guitar.
 I like Chinese folk songs and pop music.